-Stainless-braided brake lines are comprised of two central components; a rubberized core wrapped in a metalized flexible sheath.
-In general, the hose integration is designed to direct pressurized hydraulic fluid away from a storage reservoir, and toward a set of brake calipers.
+Stainless braided brake lines have a rubberized core wrapped in a metalized flexible sheath.
+The design directs pressurized hydraulic fluid away from a storage reservoir and toward a set of brake calipers.

-In turn, this fluid movement activates a caliper piston complex; that drives a set of brake pads against the system’s brake rotors.
-The event ultimately creates pedal-actuated pad friction, thereby marginalizing, and/or stopping the system’s rotation as desired.
-Why are stainless-braided hoses necessary?
+This fluid movement activates a caliper piston complex that drives a set of brake pads against the system’s brake rotors, which creates friction to stop the car.

-Stoptech – These components are particularly well designed, offering the performance customer confidence right out of the box.
-Some notes of importance include significant resistance to pressure expansion, thereby enhancing a system’s integrity, even given constant exposure to highly-corrosive, high-density brake fluids.
+Stoptech – These components are particularly well designed and offer the performance customer confidence right out of the box.
+You’ll get significant resistance to pressure expansion, thereby enhancing a system’s integrity, even given constant exposure to highly-corrosive, high-density brake fluids.

 Goodridge – Similarly to Stoptech in quality, Goodridge showcases a number of premium values including:

 - Marginalizes brake line expansion under heavy braking